 In the interest of social distancing, we will probably need to change group activities and reduce seating in areas like the pool and similar.

 - Group hikes, wine tastings, and similar are canceled.
 We will find ways to still offer similar experiences.

-- The most popular activities – like self-guided hiking, snowshoeing, skating etc. will be open.
+- The most popular activities – like self-guided hiking or paddle.

 We have spent considerable time discussing our housekeeping guidelines, researching best practices (which don’t really seem to exist yet), and generally pondering the issue of keeping staff and guests safe during a pandemic.
 With many infections being fully asymptomatic, there is no way to easily identify higher risk staff or guests, and so our policies are built around the idea that anyone could be a carrier.
 We want sensible policies in line with science, which means that no simple test will tell us whether someone is infected.

 Room/Cottage Cleaning Between Guests